ALMA-DEV914/movies-watchlist/README.md

 # Getting Started with Create React App
 # movies-watchlist

+## TOOLS
+    REACT packages,
+    SASS frameworks,
+    axios packages from NODE,
+    swiper for touch mobile slider.
-## Description
+## Features

     This app used TMDB API to fetch the data of the movies, tv shows and the preview videos.
-## TOOLS
-REACT packages, SASS frameworks, axios packages from NODE, swiper for touch mobile slider.
+    This app will allow users to search for a certain movie, tv show from the search bar.
+    This app will features title and few preview videos and realted shows.

 This app can view [here](https://alma-dev914.github.io/movies-watchlist)